Tips and Tricks to Help Children Learn to Brush Independently

 Another simple way to make your kids more eager to brush is to do it with them.
 If they have older siblings who they look up to, encourage them to bring the little ones along while they brush.

-Children will be more motivated to brush if they feel like there’s an innate cool-factor involved with brushing.
+Children will be more motivated to brush if they feel like an innate cool factor is involved.
 If everyone’s doing it, they’ll want to as well.

 Don’t Punish Them

-It can begin to feel frustrating if you have to beg your child to brush, but they never seem to listen no matter how hard you push.
-Parents often resort to threatening punishments if their kids don’t start brushing teeth on their own.
+It can feel frustrating to beg your child to brush, but they never seem to listen, no matter how hard you push.
+Parents often resort to threatening punishments if their kids don’t start brushing their teeth independently.

 Even if you feel discouraged, avoid doing this because it will make your child even less likely to brush at all.
-They might refuse to brush in order to spite you.
+They might refuse to brush to spite you.
 Don’t try to instil fear in them either.
-There’s a difference between telling them they’re going to get sugar bugs and telling them their teeth will rot.
+There’s a difference between telling them they’ll get sugar bugs and telling them their teeth will rot.

 You must positively reinforce your kids if you expect them to listen to you.
 Track how much time your child spends brushing their teeth and reward them.
-You can give them a special toy or an extra few minutes of screen-time.
+You can give them a special toy or a few minutes of screen time.
 These rewards may be small, but they go a long way.

 Let Your Child Practice on You

-Kids love to feel like they have responsibility, so letting your child brush your teeth is actually a good way to encourage them to brush their own teeth.
-Promise them you’ll let them brush your teeth once they’re finished brushing their own.
+Kids love to feel responsible, so letting your child brush your teeth is an excellent way to encourage them to brush their teeth.
+Promise them you’ll let them brush your teeth once they finish brushing their own.

 It may be uncomfortable for you, but put on an Oscar-worthy performance and act like it’s the time of your life.
 Showing your kid that you’re having fun will make brushing seem much more appealing to them.